-The CCCJ System Development Funds were allocated to improvement of the courts system partly in recognition of previous neglect, partly in recognition of the importance of the court system and partly in recognition of the potential impact such funds will have upon that system.
+The CCCJ System Development Funds were allocated to improvement of the courts system partly in recognition of previous neglect, partly in recognition of the importance of the judicial system and partly in recognition of the potential impact such funds will have upon that system.
 There has never been a better time for assisting in the improvement of the court system.
 Both the public and many members of the judicial system itself are committed to such improvement.
-So much has been done in identifying deficiencies and possible improvement programs that the court system is now ready to undertake ambitious steps to improve its role in the administration of criminal justice.
+So much has been done in identifying deficiencies and possible improvement programs that the judicial system is now ready to undertake ambitious steps to improve its role in the administration of criminal justice.

-The following material is the result of the efforts of a variety of representatives of the court system to devise a plan for expenditure of system development funds.
-The plan consists of a brief description of the courts system, a listing of courts system problems and a list of proposed solutions.
+The following material is the result of the efforts of a variety of representatives of the judicial system to devise a plan for expenditure of system development funds.
+The plan consists of a brief description of the courts system, a listing of judicial system problems and a list of proposed solutions.
 While the authors of the plan believe it to be a comprehensive document, they make no claim that the plan has exhausted all of the available possibilities.
 Further, this document is, by necessity, only an outline.
 To adequately discuss the judicial process would require many volumes.
+It is important to recognize that meaningful change will require more than a commitment of funds, federal or otherwise.
+Lasting reform will occur only when judges, attorneys, legislaturs and the public become committed to the improvement of the judicial process.